bowmanjd/pstalk/slides/slides.md

 <!--

+- So Powershell is intended to be easy to learn for Windows Admins who may have little experience with coding or command line.
 - what does a marketing team do when told to promote a command-line shell?
 - "Those who don't automate are doomed to repeat themselves" -- love this quote.
 Is true to the powershell community.
-It isn't competing so much with other shells, as it is competing with the practice of "clicking through your problems" which is rampant in Windows culture.
+It isn't competing so much with other shells, as it is competing with the practice of "clicking through your problems" which is rampant in Windows admin culture.

 -->